julia-claira/NYTimes_Web_Scrape/README.md

 ## Description

 Visibility is key to understanding, acceptance, and ultimately, hopefully, equality.
 I wanted to measure how transgender representation has evolved over the decades.
-To that end, I scraped The New York Times' archives, seeing them as a valid barometer for the cutural milieu.
+To that end, I scraped The New York Times' archives, seeing that periodical as a valid barometer for the cutural milieu.